-Amy Weirich became District Attorney in January of 2011.
-She was appointed by Governor Bill Haslam and then elected on August 3, 2012, to continue serving as Shelby County’s first female District Attorney.
-D.A.
-Weirich was reelected to a full eight-year term on Aug.
+Amy Weirich became Shelby County District Attorney in January of 2011.
+She was appointed by Gov. Bill Haslam and then was elected on Aug.
+3, 2012, to serve the remaining two years on the term of her predecessor, Bill Gibbons.
+She was re-elected to a full eight-year term on Aug.
 7, 2014.

-She serves on various boards including the Memphis-Shelby Crime Commission, the Western District of Tennessee Multi-Agency Gang Unit, The Family Safety Center, the Memphis Child Advocacy Center and the YMCA.
+Gen. Weirich serves on numerous boards and commissions, including the Family Safety Center, the Memphis-Shelby Crime Commission, the Memphis Child Advocacy Center and the YMCA, among others.

-A graduate of Germantown High School, General Weirich earned a bachelor’s degree from the University of Tennessee at Martin and a law degree from the Cecil C. Humphreys School of Law at the University of Memphis.
+A graduate of Germantown High School, Gen. Weirich earned a bachelor’s degree from the University of Tennessee at Martin, and a law degree from the Cecil C. Humphreys School of Law at the University of Memphis.

-General Weirich and her husband, Chuck, have four children.
-She is an active member of St. Louis Catholic Church.
+Gen. Weirich and her husband, Chuck, have four children and are members of St. Louis Catholic Church.